Updated 6 days ago

 Violating your homeowner's agreement: There could be specific rules outlined in homeowners agreements that prohibit rooftop solar.

-But, HOAs may actually be breaking the law by denying your solar application.
+Believe it or not, HOAs may actually be breaking the law by denying your solar application, depending on where you live.

 What are solar access laws?